-Each client has an individual need, and she works with every client to make sure their unique needs are met through their estate plan.
+Each client has an individual need, and Lisa works with every client to make sure their unique needs are met through their estate plan.
 Web based services guess the client’s individual needs based on what the majority desires or requires.
 There is no dialogue between an attorney and client.
 There is never one answer or one way to draft an estate planning document.
 Communication and understanding of a client’s need is what protects the client’s largest assets; his heirs and his estate.
-When is an appropriate time to use a mediator?

 I can help you incorporate your business and handle all aspects from A-Z within a few days.
 For an additional charge, the whole process can be expedited and you can be ready for business the following business day.